-The leaves have turned and the nights are drawing in: Autumn is well and truly upon us.
+The leaves have turned and the nights are drawing in: the colder season is well and truly upon us.
 Our gardens are looking a little less full and the temperature is beginning to dip into single digits.
 However, just because the winter months are ahead and frosts threaten, there's no reason to hang up the gardening gloves until spring.

 Soldiering on through the lack of light and warmth, winter houseplants bring nature inside during months when spending too much time outdoors becomes less and less tempting.
 Create an oasis of leaves, flowers and prickly perennials with our guide to caring for houseplants, including a few of our favourites for inspiration.
 We have a wide selection of indoor plants in store just waiting to brighten up your home this winter; house plants also make for brilliant gifts for family and friends in the run up to Christmas, with a number of spring bulbs able to be persuaded to flower early in the right conditions.
 Our garden experts will be happy to point you in the right direction and offer care tips to ensure a colourful display throughout the cooler months and beyond.

 A beautiful flowering house plant, Peace Lilies (or Spathiphyllum wallisii) are very easy to care for and, thanks to their larger size, make a lovely feature plant in the home.
 As well as being visually stunning, with their white flowers and vibrant green leaves, Peace Lilies also have a brilliant practical use: they make for excellent air purifiers.
 This is thanks to the ability of this multi-tasking house plant to remove toxins such as ammonia and Trichloroethylene (which is often given off by furniture) from the air.
 Peace Lilies will do best in light shade, away from drafts; come winter, they need relatively little water, however mustn't be allowed to dehydrate.